-• Customised Operating System Images - Additional apps built into Windows to facilitate communication between potentially unknown users (Skype, Messenger etc.) have been

-- removed from the OS, thus preventing users circumventing with unknown parties via these methods. - Blocked USB Ports and Executable File Restriction Throughout the school, pupils are blocked from using USB removable storage to prevent the possibility of running non-ageappropriate games/applications on school systems. - Network Firewall Our network is protected by a managed Cisco ASA5512 firewall.
+- Customised Operating System Images Additional apps built into Windows to facilitate communication between potentially unknown users (Skype, Messenger etc.) have been removed from the OS, thus preventing users circumventing with unknown parties via these methods. - Blocked USB Ports and Executable File Restriction Throughout the school, pupils are blocked from using USB removable storage to prevent the possibility of running non-age-appropriate games/applications on school systems. - Network Firewall Our network is protected by a managed Cisco ASA5512 firewall.
 This is configured to prevent potentially malicious external access to internal systems (except where defined for instance, email) and potentially confidential data. - Secured Wireless Networks Reddiford Staff and internal ICT wireless networks are secured; requiring either AD authentication or a WPA2 key to connect to them. - Tablets and mobile PCs used in the classroom are Wi-Fi only variants with no 3G/4G network access.
 This prevents utilising mobile network services to circumvent the firewall and LGfL monitoring & managed filters. - The school ensures that appropriate filters and monitoring systems are in place to safeguard children from potentially harmful and inappropriate material on-line, but without an unreasonable level of blocking.
 All pupils are also taught about the appropriate use of smart technology.
 We 'consider a whole-school approach to on-line safety', including 'clear use on mobile and smart technology'.
-We also consider carefully how to manage 3G, 4G and 5G accessibility on the school's premises.
+We also consider carefully how to manage 3G, 4G and 5G accessibility on the school's premises. - Smoothwall provides a filtering and monitoring service on all internet accessible devices that pupils can use throughout the school.